Mid-Atlantic Neurocritical Care Symposium

 Who Should Attend

-This meeting will be of interest to physicians, advanced practice providers, pharmacists, nurses, and others who treat critically ill neurological patients.
+This meeting will interest physicians, advanced practice providers, pharmacists, nurses, and others who treat critically ill neurological patients.
 There will be representation from the disciplines of neurology, critical care, neurosurgery, and emergency medicine.

 Accreditation